Keystone Resort: 1976 Winter Olympics

-Independence Mountain was an Olympic finalist and nearly selected for the signature alpine skiing downhill event for the ill-fated 1976 Winter Olympic Games initially awarded to Denver, USA.
-Lands owned by the Denver Water Board at the base of Independence Mountain were given serious consideration by the Forest Service as an alternative second base area for Keystone ski area to reduce vehicle and skier congestion at the existing portals, and as an alternative ski lift connection and new portal serving the backside of Arapahoe Basin ski area.
+Independence Mountain was an Olympic finalist and nearly selected for the alpine skiing downhill event for the 1976 Winter Olympic Games, initially awarded to Denver, United States.
+Lands owned by the Denver Water Board at the base of Independence Mountain were given consideration by the Forest Service as an alternative second base area.
 Speculation about conflicts in the Snake River Valley with the lynx reintroduction program stifled further study and land allocation.
-Prior to formal expansion of Keystone ski area onto Independence Mountain this terrain was under permit by multiple guide and outfitters in the 1970s and 80s using snowcats and helicopters for alpine skiing.
+Prior to the formal expansion of the Keystone ski area onto Independence Mountain, this terrain was under permit by multiple guides and outfitters in the 1970s and 1980s using snowcats and helicopters for alpine skiing.

 North Peak expansion

 North Peak opened for skiing in 1984.
-Two trails, Diamond Back and Mozart allow access to North Peak from Dercum Mountain.
-North Peak initially featured 7 trails, serviced by two Lift Engineering triple chairlifts.
+Two trails, Diamond Back and Mozart, allow access to North Peak from Dercum Mountain.
+North Peak initially featured seven trails, serviced by two Lift Engineering triple chairlifts.
 Santiago serviced the North Peak pod, while Teller, now known as Ruby Express, provided egress back to Dercum Mountain.
 As part of the expansion, a second base area was opened at River Run, with a gondola running all the way to the Summit House.
-This easterly expansion of Dercum Mountain also saw the introduction of several trails in the Spring Dipper area, and a new triple chairlift, Erickson, to service them.
+Several trails in the Spring Dipper area, and a new triple chairlift, Erickson, was also introduced.

 In 1986, the original River Run Gondola was removed and replaced with a new gondola constructed by Von Roll, reusing the original gondola terminals.